MISP/PyMISP/README.md

 Your new MISPObject generator must generate attributes and add them as class properties using `add_attribute`.

 When the object is sent to MISP, all the class properties will be exported to the JSON export.

+# License

+PyMISP is distributed under an [open source license](./LICENSE).
+A simplified 2-BSD license.